 In general, foreign suppliers enter the Chilean market by appointing an agent, distributor, or wholesaler.
 Most are small-to-medium size firms.
 Several large firms handle different product lines and operate as wholesalers.
 Almost all the firms have their main offices in Santiago.
 The larger ones have branch offices throughout the country, including the free-trade zones of Iquique and Punta Arenas.
-Agent/representative commissions normally range from 5 to 10 percent, depending on the product.
+Agent/representative commissions normally range from five to ten percent, depending on the product.
 For contract requirements, see Local Professional Services.

 Establishing an Office

 Within the framework of Chilean law, business entities can choose between a variety of different corporate forms, each with different legal and tax implications.
 Since tax treatment of the various forms of businesses in Chile is similar to the U.S., the choice of entity type is often guided by U.S. tax considerations.
 Currently there is no bilateral tax treaty between Chile and the United States; however, the treaty has been negotiated and ratified by the Chilean Congress and is under consideration by the U.S. Senate.
 If ratified by the U.S. Senate, the Chilean Congress will need to review the treaty due to changes in U.S. tax laws since the Chilean Congress originally ratified the tax treaty.
 (For more information, please see the chapter on Investment.)